elycruz/node-dirwalk/README.md

 Functional directory walking via promises.
 The library offers you two functions for recursively walking a directory.
  One, `dirWalk`, offers you fine grain control for when needing to recursively walk through a directory and the other, `dirWalkToTree`, does the work for you when all you need is a tree representation of a directory.
- The library also offers one data type, `SjlFileInfo`, which can be overridden via the first parameter of `dirWalk` and `dirWalkToTree`.
+ The library also offers one data type, `FileInfo`, which can be overridden via the first parameter of `dirWalk` and `dirWalkToTree`.

 ### Usage: